JATOS/JATOS_docs/versioned_docs/version-3.9.1/References_Configs_and_JATOS_API/jatos.js-Reference.md

 ### `jatos.urlQueryParameters`

 Original query string parameters of the URL that starts the study.
 It is provided as a JavaScript object; the value is `{}` if no query string parameters are present.
 This might be useful to pass on information from outside of JATOS into a study run, e.g. if you want to pass on information like gender and age.
-However if you know the information beforehand it's easier to put them in the Study's or Component's JSON input.
+However if you know the information beforehand it's easier to put them in the study/component input (in the study/component properties).
 Another example is MTurk which passes on it's worker's ID via a URL query parameter.

 **Examples**